zulip/zulip/docs/migration-renumbering.md

 where I bring my development branch called showell-topic up to date with master.

+**Note:** You can also use the command `./tools/renumber-migrations` to automatically perform migration renumbering.

 In this example,
 there is a migration on master called `0024_realm_allow_message_editing.py`, and